Wizarding World of Harry Potter Must See Attractions and Entertainment

 14. Have a meal at the Three Broomsticks or the Leaky Cauldron.
 Be sure to enjoy a wizard meal and the wonderful theming inside one of the restaurants in the Wizarding World of Harry Potter.
 They both look very similar and have similar menus.
-The Three Broomsticks is located in Hogsmeade and seems to have a larger seating area than the Leaky Cauldron in Diagon Alley.
+The Three Broomsticks is located in Hogsmeade and has a larger seating area than the Leaky Cauldron in Diagon Alley.
 Menu choices consist of things like “Toad in the Hole” and “Bangers and Mash”.
 Three Broomsticks has a ‘Great Feast’ platter that is said to feed four, but I think it could feed a family of six.

 15. Visit the Shops & Mail a Letter. be sure to explore the shops in both Diagon Alley and Hogsmeade.
 All are wonderfully themed and really take you inside the, awarding winning, Harry Potter Novels.
 No purchase necessary just to wonder around inside the stores.

 16. Download the Universal Wait Times app before going to the park.
 This app will keep you updated with ride wait times and closures and also allow you to save your spot in line for the virtual queue at the Jimmy Falon attraction.